Abe404/learn_c/notes/notes.md

 Some example format sequences are %s or %d.

+### EX10

+*  Figure out what kind of code you can put into the parts of a for-loop.
+When the conditional expression is absent, it is assumed to be true.
+You may have an initialization and increment expression C programmers more commonly use the for(;;) construct to signify an infinite loop. - http://www.tutorialspoint.com/cprogramming/c_loops.htm

 __Sources__

 TODO: Move these into links inline as it will get easier to break this file up if i need to do so in the future.